What is Work-Based Learning?

 What is an Internship?

 The BASD Internship Program is intended to provide upperclassmen with opportunities to participate in on-site or off-site experiences related to their career goal.
-Through this program, students will interact with, observe, and assist individuals who are employed in an occupation while recieving a course credit.
+Through this program, students will interact with, observe, and assist individuals who are employed in an occupation.
+The intent of a BASD internship course is to provide activities that will enable the student to make informed career decisions based on significant knowledge and insights developed during participation.

 -